Ogenbertrand/React-Calculator/README.md

 # React + Vite Calculator

 This App was build using Javascript, HTML, CSS and  the React library.
-It is a simple calculator that performs basic mathematical operations such as addition, sub// https://github.com/vitejs// https://github.com/vitejs
+It is a simple calculator that performs basic mathematical operations such as addition, substraction, division, and multiplication. // https://github.com/vitejs// https://github.com/vitejs

 # Features